 The power may come in form a political position or from an amassing of filthy riches which will command attention of those already in power, giving us a status of that "grey eminence ruling behind the throne".

 Our Body Is Our Castle

-Now, that happiness won't come from an emotional generator that is all biochemically screwed up by a bad life style - not enough sleep, bad eating habits, alcohol and drugs, easy women, and alike.
+Now, that happiness won't come from an emotional generator that is all biochemically screwed up by a bad life style -- like not enough sleep, bad eating habits, alcohol and drugs, easy women, and alike.

-Those are really rare individuals who have that much of a brain power as to override all their vices and maintain a high voltage health, zest for life, optimism, calm disposition, and flexibility necessary to deal with ups and downs of the success.
+Those are really rare individuals who have that much of a brain power as to override all their neglecting of body and maintain a high voltage health, zest for life, optimism, calm disposition, and flexibility necessary to deal with ups and downs of the success.

 Past Is a Poor Motivator